 Film Project Passion Score (PSS)

 This validation should give you an early indication of the PASSION SCORE (PSS) for your film project.
-The PSS is part of a custom scoring system that I devised and regularly use when assessing & evaluating £100K+ indie film projects.
+The PSS is part of a custom scoring system that I devised and regularly use when assessing & evaluating £100K+ indie film projects in development.

 In any case, without passion, your audience won’t most likely PAY to watch your film when it’s made.
 If there aren’t many paying audiences for you film, your £100K+ film’s investors could loose their money and distributors will be reluctant to take on the project and so on.